JulioSet/bill-splitter/README.md

-# Split It Right
+# Split It Right (Rupiah Only!)

 A modern, responsive web app to effortlessly split bills and track expenses with friends.
 Stop the mental math and settle up faster!

 ## Features